 ACL Warranty protection started in 2011 – it is not new

 ACL protection is not new.
 It started in January 2011.
-The real issue is that Retailers face problems with high staff turnover and a lack of management and staff training in consumer rights.
-Worse, some dinosaur retailers think a manufacturer’s warranty is still the B-all and End-all.
-WRONG – Inform them of your ACL rights, and if you have issues complain online – it guarantees a quick response.
+The real issue is that retailers face problems with high staff turnover and staff training in consumer rights.
+Worse, some dinosaur retailers think a manufacturer’s warranty is still the BE-all and End-all.
+WRONG.
+Inform them of your ACL rights, and if you have issues, complain online – it guarantees a quick response.

 Note: ACL warranty does not apply to overseas online purchases unless stated.
 You have no rights!
-Avoid marketplaces like Amazon, eBay, GumTree, Facebook and Kogan if a third-party merchant supplies the goods.
+Avoid marketplaces like Amazon, eBay, GumTree, Facebook, Kogan, Dick Smith, Mighty Ape and where a third-party merchant supplies the goods.

 What is a reasonable ALC Consumer tech warranty?